MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Thought for 5s

-Heck yes—let’s do this.
+Heck yes—let's do this.

-If you share what’s in /BLOOM_AI_Core/, I’ll review it and tell you exactly what’s working, what’s missing, and how to slot new pieces in without perfection pressure.
+If you share what's in /BLOOM_AI_Core/, I'll review it and tell you exactly what's working, what's missing, and how to slot new pieces in without perfection pressure.

-In the meantime, here’s a simple, flexible scaffold so you know what I’ll look for and how to add more—without tripping “do it right.”
+In the meantime, here's a simple, flexible scaffold so you know what I'll look for and how to add more—without tripping "do it right."

 Quick Start (good-enough beats perfect)